 Rebecca originally studied Journalism and worked in advertising in London before deciding on a teaching career.
 Having travelled and worked overseas, she decided to go back to university, this time to complete an English degree at Winchester, then completing her PGCE at Bath Spa.
 Starting her teaching career at Poole High in secondary English teaching, Rebecca then travelled overseas, taking a teaching job in New Zealand where she worked for four years teaching A level and GCSE English at a Cambridge International School in Auckland.

 Returning to the UK, Rebecca settled back in her home town of Dorchester, teaching at St Osmund's where she currently enjoys teaching at KS3 level and is especially passionate about teaching History.
 She lives locally with her husband and two young daughters and loves to be out and about at the beach or in the countryside, being as active as possible!

 Clare graduated with a BA Honours in Sport and Recreation at The University College of St Mark and St John's (Marjons) in Plymouth.
 After leaving university, Clare worked in a health centre, working as a fitness instructor and teaching exercise classes.
 Although Clare enjoyed working within the fitness industry, teaching in a school was the career she wanted to pursue.
 Clare was inspired by her PE teacher at secondary school.
 This teacher made lessons engaging, interesting and fun!
 Clare now works alongside this teacher - Mr Absolom!

-Clare went on to study her PGCE at Exeter University and one of her placement schools was St. Osmund’s.
+Clare went on to study her PGCE at Exeter University and one of her placement schools was St Osmunds.
 Clare was over the moon when a job opportunity came up at Ossie’s and her career began in a school she loved!
-Clare has grown with St Osmund's, teaching mainly PE and maths, a period of time leading KS2 maths and now leads Year 6.
+Clare has grown with St Osmund's, teaching mainly PE and Maths, a period of time leading KS2 maths and also the privilege of leading Year 6.